Isis Downs Woolshed: Woolshed

-The dominate feature of the complex is the woolshed.
+The dominant feature of the complex is the woolshed.
 A large, high-set semi-circle with a low-set section along the rear wall, the woolshed's curved exterior faces the property entrance.
 The whole is clad in corrugated iron and crowned by a three-tiered roof.
 The upper two levels of the roof are progressively smaller raised semi-circles that sit in the centre of the roof and do not extend back to the rear wall.
 These provide light and ventilation to the large interior space via clerestory windows and louvres.

 In the centre of the front curved wall is a central double-door entry that is met by the holding yard ramp.
 The sliding doors are rectangular and clad entirely in corrugated iron.
 Ten smaller sliding ventilation shutters of similar design are evenly spaced in the curved facade, five on either side of the double doors.
 At the rear ground level of the woolshed is another central double sliding door, clad in corrugated iron.

 Internally, the woolshed has two levels - the main floor, high-set, of timber construction, and semi-circular; and a much smaller ground level floor, of concrete, along the rear, straight wall.
 There are no internal wall or roof linings, leaving the shed structural components clearly visible.
 The woolshed has a steel superstructure, with a central pillar that sits directly under the apex of the roof; located at the mid-rear point of the top roof tier.
 Steel web trusses radiate out from the central pillar over a clear space of 70 ft.
 The trusses terminate at supporting steel posts, which frame the 52 shearing bays that follow the curve of the semicircle.
 Mechanical shearing motors are mounted on the tally boards above each bay, with smaller holding pens located between the bays and the exterior wall.
 The current motors are modern upgrades but an example of an original motor survives within the shed.
 The large open space between the central pillar and the bays was used to sort and class the fleeces.
 Wool presses are located on the rear edge of the timber floor and extend down to the narrow concrete ground level.